TheFifthRider/simply-roleplaying-webapp/docs/character/attributes.md

 # Attributes

 Attributes are the measurement of a character's intrinsic ability, from how strong they are to how quickly they seize up situations.
-Each attribute is assigned a die of a certain level at [character creation](../getting_started/creation.md), which is rolled as a part of [tests of ability](../gameplay/tests.md).
-[You can learn more about die levels here](../getting_started/dice.md).
+Each attribute is assigned a die of a certain size at [character creation](../getting_started/creation.md), which is rolled as a part of [tests of ability](../gameplay/tests.md).
+[You can learn more about dice size here](../getting_started/dice.md).

 <br/>